Skip to main content

 Resource ID example: /subscriptions/A01234567-bc89-123d-ef45-678g9hi12jkl/resourceGroups/Some_RG_Prod/providers/Microsoft.Sql/servers/sql-some-prod

-The user can continue using the same FQDN to access the remote resource after the Private Endpoint has been created.
+You can continue using the same FQDN to access the remote resource after the Private Endpoint has been created.

 If you create a Private Endpoint on a resource in Omnia Standalone to Omnia Radix, and that resource type has a Private Endpoint DNS zone which is forwarded to Omnia Classic, then that resource will not be resolvable from on-premise.
 This applies e.g. to Blob Storage for Azure Storage Accounts.